troublete/dotfiles/README.md

 ### Recommendations

 * [rvm](https://rvm.io) - Ruby version manager, similar to `nvm` (which is contained within `.Brefile`)
+* Using `tcsh`, which is already installed on macOS

 ## License
 © 2017-2019 MIT Willi Eßer